roseasromeo/DDArchipelagoRandomizer/README.md

     This will usually be at [`Game directory]\BepInEx\plugins`, unless you changed the default location.
 1. Navigate to the project's root directory in a terminal and run `dotnet restore` to install packages.
 1. Build the project.

+### Code Guidelines
+- Follow the [C# coding conventions](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions) *except for the following*:
+  - **Use 4 space tabs** for indentation.
+    - This should be set up for you in the `.editorconfig` file.
+  - **Never use implicit typing** (var) for variables.
+    - This should be set up for you in the `.editorconfig` file.
+- If you add a new mod dependency, do the following:
+  - Include it in `Plugin`'s `BepInDepndency` attributes.
+  - Edit the `.csproj` to add it as a reference, but use dynamic pathing for it using the `PluginsPath` custom MSBuild variable.
+	- This ensures the mod is included in the project for anyone who builds it, regardless of difference in paths.
+	- Example: `<HintPath>$(PluginsPath)/ItemChanger/ItemChanger.dll</HintPath>`

 ## Acknowledgements